Rishab-Sudhir/Grumble-WebApp/README.md

 API key is visible for simplicities sake, but in a prod environment this would naturally be hidden.

 Maha - Frontend (Html CSS)

-Lincoln - Frontend (Html CSS)

-Progress so far:

-Used basic django (in python) for sign in flow and email authorization.

-Created location app (backend)

-Currently working on front end using html and css.